What You Need to Start Making Pottery at Home – My Guide for New Potters

 Glaze Brushes

-Finally, for most new potters glaze brushes are required for applying the glaze.
-These brushes come in different sizes and shapes, allowing for precise application and the ability to create different effects on the pottery surface.
+Finally, most new potters need glaze brushes to apply the glaze.
+These brushes come in different sizes and shapes, allowing precise application and creating different effects on the pottery surface.

 I would suggest starting out with AMAGIC Artist Soft Fan Brushes.
-I like the way they hold the glaze and brush onto the pot.
+I like the way they hold the glaze and brush it onto the pot.
 These are some of my favorite brushes.
-They may end up being yours, also.
+They may end up being yours as well.

 For a detailed look at more brushes, go to My Glaze Brushes Picks